TouchDesigner/TouchEngine-UE-Samples/README.md

 - When selecting one of the existing blueprints in the world editor, on the right hand side, you will see the world outliner and the details panel.
 It appears that tweaking the properties of the component section of the Actor (Blueprint) is causing issues and is coming with a performance cost, while selecting the TouchEngine Component directly from the world outliner, children of the said Actor, and tweaking its properties doesn't have the same impact.

-## TouchEngine-UE4 Plugin documentation
+## TouchEngine-UE Plugin documentation

-This repository is covering the sample project and examples, for a complete documentation of the TouchEngine-UE4 Plugin, follow [this link](https://github.com/TouchDesigner/TouchEngine-UE4/).
+This repository is covering the sample project and examples, for a complete documentation of the TouchEngine-UE Plugin, follow [this link](https://github.com/TouchDesigner/TouchEngine-UE/).